Get the newsletter.

 Instructions

-• Make sure your fresh flowers are clean and fully dry.
-Set a wire cooling rack atop a sheet of wax paper or parchment, and put the egg white and sugar in separate bowls.
+• Make sure your flowers are clean and fully dry.
+Set a wire cooling rack atop a sheet of wax paper or parchment.
+Place the egg white and sugar in separate bowls.
 You will also need a clean watercolor brush.
 (I prefer a 5/8" flat brush.)

 • Working one flower at a time, use the paintbrush to fully coat each flower or petal in a light coating of egg white.
 Make sure everything is covered.